First-Principles Evidence for Strongly Correlated Superconductivity Driven by Structural Variations in La$_3$Ni$_2$O$_7$: Results

 \subsection{Electronic Structure and Dimer Model}

 To understand the origin of superconductivity, it is crucial to develop an effective Hamiltonian that adequately describes the electrons near the Fermi surface.
-Fig.\ \ref{fig: electronic}(b) presents the full electronic band structure of La$_3$Ni$_2$O$_7$ in the $I4/mmm$ phase at 40 GPa, referenced to $E_\text{F}$ and projected onto the Ni $e_g$ and spacer La $5d_{x^2-y^2}$ orbitals.
-Additional $lm$-decompositions are provided in the Supplementary Information.
-The four bands closest to $E_\text{F}$ exhibit clear $e_g$ character, with the individual contributions from $d_{z^2}$ and $d_{x^2-y^2}$ varying significantly across the Brillouin zone.
+Fig.~\ref{fig: electronic}a shows the electronic band structure of La$_3$Ni$_2$O$_7$ in the $I4/mmm$ phase at 40 GPa, with energies referenced to $E_\text{F}$.
+The bands are projected onto the Ni $e_g$ orbitals, with the colour scale indicating the relative weight of the two components.
+Contributions from the spacer La $5d_{x^2 - y^2}$ orbitals are also included, highlighting the orbital character of the states near $E_\text{F}$.
+Additional $lm$-decompositions are provided in Supplementary Note 3.
+The four bands closest to $E_\text{F}$ in Fig.~\ref{fig: electronic}a exhibit clear $e_g$ character, with the individual contributions from $d_{z^2}$ and $d_{x^2-y^2}$ varying significantly across the Brillouin zone.
 To capture the low-energy physics of these bands, we employ the multi-scale \textit{ab initio} scheme for correlated electrons, incorporating screening from high-energy states through many-body perturbation theory \cite{aryasetiawan_frequency-dependent_2004, imada_electronic_2010}.
-This yields a generalized Hubbard model defined on a bilayer square lattice with two orbitals per site, commonly referred to as the \emph{dimer model} (see Fig.\ \ref{fig: electronic}(f)).
-The negligible contribution from other spherical harmonics in Fig.\ \ref{fig: electronic}(b) allows us to disentangle the $e_g$ bands from higher-energy states using the projection method for Wannierization of entangled bands \cite{souza_maximally_2001}.
-The resulting maximally localized Wannier functions (MLWFs) accurately span the low-energy subspace, as confirmed by the Wannier-interpolated band structure in Fig.\ \ref{fig: electronic}(b).
+This yields a generalised Hubbard model defined on a bilayer square lattice with two orbitals per site, commonly referred to as the dimer model.
+The negligible contribution from other spherical harmonics allows to disentangle the $e_g$ bands from higher-energy states using the projection method for Wannierisation of entangled bands \cite{souza_maximally_2001}.
+The resulting maximally localised Wannier functions (MLWFs) accurately span the low-energy subspace, as confirmed by the Wannier-interpolated bands in Fig.~\ref{fig: electronic}a.